module DB

 Class Method Detail

-Opens a connection using the specified uri.
-The scheme of the uri determines the driver to use.
-Returned connection must be closed by Connection#close.
 If a block is used the connection is yielded and closed automatically.

-Opens a connection using the specified uri.
-The scheme of the uri determines the driver to use.
-Returned connection must be closed by Connection#close.
 If a block is used the connection is yielded and closed automatically.

-Opens a database using the specified uri.
-The scheme of the uri determines the driver to use.
-Returned database must be closed by Database#close.
 If a block is used the database is yielded and closed automatically.

 Same as #open but the database is yielded and closed automatically.